-- (1) In this Determination, unless the context otherwise requires: - (a) the "Act" means the Income Tax Act 1994. - (b) "Convertible Note" means any of the notes to be issued by the Issuer with the following terms: - (i) The Convertible Notes are not redeemable for cash; - (ii) The Convertible Notes entitle the holder to elect, by giving 10 days' notice to the Issuer prior to 31 July in any year, to elect to convert the Convertible Note into Units in the XYZ Unit Trust as at 31 July; - (iii) Any conversion will be at the unit value at the preceding 31 March; - (iv) Interest will accrue on a daily basis at a rate of 2% per annum on the principal amount outstanding from time to time; - (v) Payments of interest will be made annually and repayments of principal will be made by equal annual instalments of one quarter of the initial principal. - (c) "Investor" means a person who subscribes for Convertible Notes issued by the Issuer and Units issued by the Unit Trust. - (d) "Qualified Accruals Rules" means the accruals rules and sections EH 9 and FF 2 of the Act. - (e) "Units" means the units in the Unit Trust. - (2) For convenience, words and phrases defined in this Determination are indicated by initial capital letters, but the absence of a capital letter shall not alone imply that the word or phrase is used with a meaning different from that given by its definition. - (3) A determination to which this Determination refers may be changed or rescinded by a new determination made by the Commissioner.
+- (1) In this Determination, unless the context otherwise requires: - (a) the "Act" means the Income Tax Act 1994. - (b) "Convertible Note" means any of the notes to be issued by the Issuer with the following terms: - (i) The Convertible Notes are not redeemable for cash; - (ii) The Convertible Notes entitle the holder to elect, by giving 10 days' notice to the Issuer prior to 31 July in any year, to elect to convert the Convertible Note into Units in the XYZ Unit Trust as at 31 July; - (iii) Any conversion will be at the unit value at the preceding 31 March; - (iv) Interest will accrue on a daily basis at a rate of 2% per annum on the principal amount outstanding from time to time; - (v) Payments of interest will be made annually and repayments of principal will be made by equal annual instalments of one quarter of the initial principal.

+- (c) "Distribution" means any amount distributed by the Unit Trust in respect of the Units issued by the Unit Trust, but does not include: - (i) any amount received by the Investor on the redemption of any Unit in the Unit Trust; or - (ii) any amount received by the Investor on the liquidation of the Unit Trust. - (d) "Investor" means a person who initially subscribes for Convertible Notes issued by the Issuer and Units issued by the Unit Trust and who continues to hold both the Convertible Notes and Units until the Convertible Notes have been fully repaid by the Issuer, and who does not elect to convert their Convertible Notes into Units. - (e) "Qualified Accruals Rules" means the accruals rules, section EH 11, and section FF 2, as that section was before the commencement of the Taxation (Accrual Rules and Other Remedial Matters) Act 1999. - (f) "Units" means the units in the Unit Trust. - (2) For convenience, words and phrases defined in this Determination are indicated by initial capital letters, but the absence of a capital letter shall not alone imply that the word or phrase is used with a meaning different from that given by its definition. - (3) A determination to which this Determination refers may be changed or rescinded by a new determination made by the Commissioner.
 In such a case, a reference to the old determination is taken to be extended to the new determination.